drsm79/oscal-view/docs/terms.md

   "type": "string"
 }
 ```
-- **Security Impact Level**: The overall level of expected impact resulting from unauthorized disclosure, modification, or loss of access to information.
+- <a id='ssp-security_impact_level'>**Security Impact Level**</a>: The overall level of expected impact resulting from unauthorized disclosure, modification, or loss of access to information.
 ```json
 {
   "title": "Security Impact Level",